Sterling hits five-month lows on broad dollar rebound

 LONDON (Reuters) - The pound weakened to a five-month low on Friday, erasing earlier gains, as the dollar rallied across the board in volatile trading.

-The dollar recouped all its losses in late London trading, posting sharp gains against the safe-haven yen as stock markets recovered globally amid efforts made by governments and policymakers to address the economic fallout from the coronavirus outbreak.
+The dollar had sunk in Asian and early London sessions, then regained all its losses and went onto post sharp gains against the safe-haven yen as stock markets recovered globally amid efforts made by governments and policymakers to address the coronavirus outbreak.
 [FRX/]

-On a weekly basis, the pound was down more than 4%, marking its biggest weekly drop since the Brexit referendum vote in June 2016.
+On a weekly basis, the pound was down more than 5%, marking its biggest weekly drop since January 2009 in the midst of the global financial crisis.
+Graphic: Trade-weighted sterling since Brexit vote here

 The pound has largely tracked the volatile moves in global markets this week, with twin stimulus measures from the Bank of England and the British government, including an interest rate cut and billions of pounds of support for struggling firms, offering only temporary support.